This organization will be known as the East Diablo CYO League

 - Team and personal fouls, and time outs remaining at the time of the incident.

-- Written protest must contain the date, time, league, teams involved, location of the game, and the role and section violated must be cited.
-The formal protest must be signed by the Parish Athletic Director and the coach.
+- Written protest must contain the date, time, league, teams involved, location of the game, and the rule and section violated must be cited.
+The coach should provide all information and documentation to their program Athletic Director, but may not submit the protest form and documentation to the Protest Committee.
+The formal protest may only be submitted by the Parish Athletic Director.

-- Each individual protest must be accompanied by a protest fee of twenty five dollars ($25.00) which is refundable only if the protest is upheld.
+- Each individual protest must be accompanied by the request of the transfer of the protest fee of twenty-five dollars ($25.00) from the parish contingency fund.
+The fee will be refunded only if the protest is upheld.

 - A team voluntarily not finishing a game forfeits the game and cannot protest the incident which caused them to not finish.